usdot-fhwa-stol/v2x-emulator/README.md

 Once all config files are correctly made, run the `V2X_OBU.py` script to start the on board unit (OBU) emulator script.
 This can be run on boot automatically with a systemd service **OR** as a crontab job.
 This will need to be set up for both ends of the system to support communication between the vehicle and infrastructure and auto starting the emulator script is highly recommended.

 ### Systemd (preferred)
-Copy both `v2x-emulator.timer` and `v2x-emulator.service` into `/usr/lib/systemd/system` and run the following commands to enable the service:
+Copy both `v2x-emulator.timer` and `v2x-emulator.service` into `/usr/lib/systemd/system` after updating the filepath to location of `v2x-emulator`.
+Then run the following commands to enable the service:
 ```
 sudo systemctl daemon-reload
 sudo systemctl start v2x-emulator.timer